 Both canyons will take your breath away as you view red rock vistas and geologic wonders words cannot describe.
 Enjoy some of the activities, such as exploring the backcountry in Sedona with one of several jeep touring companies.

 At the Grand Canyon, hike down the Bright Angel Trail, or simply enjoy the vistas from the rim.
 Dine at the historic El Tovar Hotel to complete your day.

 By contrast, Meteor Crater represents the future as a place contributing to our quest to explore the universe.
 It is here astronauts trained for the moon landing.
 Meteor Crater is also the world’s best-preserved impact crater.

-Most importantly, bring your best camera to capture the images of Flagstaff Arizona as you explore these spectacular landscapes surrounding the town.
+Most importantly, bring your best camera to capture images of Flagstaff Arizona, as you explore the spectacular landscapes surrounding town.

 Where to stay in Flagstaff Arizona